 4. Graduates are making a difference around the globe

 St. George’s University takes pride in fostering a global community.
 That doesn’t end when students leave campus.
-The SGU veterinary medicine community now includes nearly 1,600 graduates practicing in all 50 states and in more than 15 different countries around the world.
+The SGU veterinary medicine community now includes more than 1,900 DVM graduates in the US and in more than 15 different countries around the world.

 5. Dual-degree programs can bolster your DVM